Design Patent Continuation: Everything You Need to Know

 - 15.74: The CIP receives the benefit of an earlier application only if it is needed (i.e., to avoid intervening prior art).

 - 15.74.01: If new information is disclosed in the continuation, the CIP does not receive the benefit of the parent application's earlier filing date.
 The parent application is still considered prior art.
 To qualify as prior art, the parent application must have been filed more than six months before the CIP filing date.
 Moreover, the parent application must have matured into a form of patent protection before the CIP filing date.

 - 15.75: If a design disclosed in a parent application is not the same design as the design disclosed in the continuation, the CIP does not receive the benefit of the parent application's earlier filing date.

 - 15.75.01: This section reiterates that the design in the CIP must be the same as the design in the parent application.
 It also refers to 35 U.S.C.
 120's written description requirement, which explains when a CIP may benefit from the earlier filing date.

 If the conditions outlined under 35 U.S.C.
 120 are met, a design application may be considered a continuation of an earlier utility application and will thus benefit from the earlier filing date.

 Though walking the line between changing a parent application and introducing new design information may be challenging, submitting a CIP application correctly can reduce costs associated with filing new applications.
 A patent attorney can help you decide whether a CIP would be beneficial and ensure that you execute it properly.

 If you need help with design patent continuation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.